 This one isn’t an –ly adverb, but it is overused.
 Many times this word can just be left out, and two sentences used to state what is going on.
 It is easy to fall into the habit of using this word to announce what is happening, but that is something you want to try to avoid doing.

 Very has been described as the most useless word in the English language.
-It is true that using this word is a sign of laziness.
+Using this word is a sign of laziness.
 There is always a stronger way of saying what you intend.

 Instead of saying very tired, you could say exhausted.